unaffected/unaffected/README.md

 # `unaffected/unaffected`

-An application toolkit and web framework for ambitious developers.
+~~An application toolkit and web framework for ambitious developers.~~

+Just use rust.

 ## License